Azzc0/TWRA/docs/private/Functionmap.md

 - Multiple places throughout the addon

 **Resolution needed:**
-The function currently exists in both TWRA.lua and ui/OSD.lua with different implementations.
+The function currently exists in ui/OSD.lua with the canonical implementation.
+The duplicate implementation in TWRA.lua has been removed.
-The ui/OSD.lua version should be the canonical implementation as it properly coordinates updates to both the main UI and OSD components.
-The TWRA.lua version should be removed or replaced with a call to the OSD.lua version.

 ### TWRA:CreateOptionsInMainFrame()
 Creates the options interface within the main frame.